dotnet/csharplang/proposals/Simple-programs.md

 an error to specify `-main:<type>` compiler switch.

 If any one compilation unit has statements other than local function declarations, statements from that compilation unit occur first.
+This causes it to be legal for local functions in one file to reference local variables in another.
 The order of statement contributions (which would all be local functions) from other compilation units is undefined.

 If `await` expressions and other async operations are omitted, no warning is produced.
 Instead the